-7.4 REVISION OF THE STANDARD
+8.4 REVISION OF THE STANDARD

-The standard is revised continuously, and the operator is obliged to adapt its routines and working methods to the new rules.
+The standard is revised continuously, and the operator is obliged to adapt its routines and working methods to the new requirements.

-The standard owner informs about changes in the standard at least 6 months before the changes take effect.
+The standard owner informs about changes in the standard at least six months before the changes take effect.
 When the new issue come into force, the operator must follow them without delay.

-7.5 PAYMENT
+8.5 PAYMENT

-The PBS-label may be used under the condition that payment is received by the standard owner according to the current price list for license costs.
+The PBS-label may be used under the condition that payment is received by the standard owner according to the current price list for license fee.

-7.6 CONFIDENTIALITY
+8.6 CONFIDENTIALITY